hirunaofficial/hirunaofficial/README.md

 # Hi 👋, I'm Hiruna Gallage

-I’m an enthusiastic undergraduate at Cardiff Metropolitan University, currently pursuing a BSc (Hons) in Software Engineering and Information Technology.
-My expertise is centered around full-stack development, with a particular passion for back-end technologies, especially Spring Boot.
+I’m an enthusiastic Software Engineering undergraduate at Cardiff Metropolitan University, currently pursuing a BSc (Hons) in Software Engineering and Information Technology.
+I specialize in full-stack development with a particular focus on building robust and scalable back-end systems.

-I thrive on solving complex problems and am constantly eager to learn and expand my skill set.
-Collaboration is at the heart of my approach, and I greatly value the opportunity to work with diverse, global teams.

 ## 💻 Experience and Expertise

-Throughout my studies, I’ve developed a solid foundation in web development, mastering front-end technologies like HTML, CSS, and JavaScript, and frameworks like React.
-However, my real interest lies in building robust, scalable back-end systems using Spring Boot.
-This framework has allowed me to design and implement complex APIs and microservices that power dynamic and efficient web applications.

-I’m also experienced in Linux server management, ensuring that the applications I develop are well-architected and efficiently deployed and maintained.
+I’m passionate about collaboration and love working with diverse teams to create innovative solutions.
+My goal is to continue learning and expanding my skills, while contributing to the tech community.
+Feel free to reach out to discuss potential collaborations or ideas!

 ## 🛠️ Languages and Tools